guardian/cdk-playground/README.md

 # CDK Playground

-A simple Scala Play app running in EC2 using infrastructure provided by [@guardian/cdk](https://github.com/guardian/cdk) (aka GuCDK).
+A Scala Play app running in EC2 using infrastructure provided by [@guardian/cdk](https://github.com/guardian/cdk) (aka GuCDK).

 The purpose of this repository is to offer a "real life" application to test GuCDK on that is isolated from in use production applications.